Want A New Stair Look? Check Out This Stairway to Heaven

-Client is so excited as she really is buying a stairway to heaven!
+Client was so excited as she really did buy a stairway to heaven!

-Kid you not, our client, thrilled with her maple floors being refinished she couldn’t wait to get her stairs done too!
+Kid you not, our client, thrilled with her maple floors now refinished, she couldn’t wait to get her stairs done too!

 With Phase 1 done, she wanted to get rid of the old, cheap pine floors.
-She also wanted to replace the railings with a newer updated style to reflect her simple, yet stylish taste.
-In her mind if what she envisioned comes to fruition it really is like it is coming from heaven!
+She wanted to continue the updating next by transforming her ugly set of stairs in the entry area.
+The transformation would continue to reflect her simple, yet stylish taste.
+In her mind if what she envisioned came to fruition almost in a spiritual way like it was pennies from heaven!

-A very nice lady, she is q quiet gal strong in her faith, and totally absorbed in her family, 2 daughters and a 1 yr old grandchild.
-When not doing things with them she also dedicates time to mission work helping others.
-So between her love of faith and helping others, and so wanting a new stairway I can’t help but meld the two together.
+A very nice lady, she is q quiet gal strong in her faith, and totally absorbed in her family.
+She is first totally “mad about” her 2 daughters and 1 yr old grandson.
+When not doing things with them she also dedicates time to her mission work helping others.
+So between her love of faith and helping others she somehow finds time to continue adding her flare to her home.
+And now she finally got her new stairway too.

 And so the process began, yes it was a process.